successamust/Data-collector/README.md

    npm start
    ```

+---

 ### 🌐 Frontend Setup

-Just open `index.html` in your browser, or use Live Server (more preferable).
+Just open `index.html` in your browser, or use Live Server (recommended).

 To test locally, ensure this code is present in `index.html`: